liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/04-understanding-the-app-review-process/00-understanding-the-app-review-process-intro.markdown

 $$$

-Once you've submitted your app for review, your app will change its status as it moves through the review process.
-You will be updated via email as your app's status changes, and we will try to provide as much detail as we can if we discover a potential issue with your app.
+Once you've submitted your app for review, your app's status changes as it moves through the review process.
+We email you on status changes and provide as much detail as we can if we discover potential issues with your app.
 Overall, we don't want our app review process to feel like a barrier or a black box.
-We love having new apps in the Marketplace, and we'll try to be as helpful as we can to bring your app to approval!
+We love having new apps in the Marketplace, and we try to be as helpful as we can throughout the approval process!

 ![Figure 1: Here's a diagram of the QA/review process.](../../../images/app_review_process.png)

-If you submit an updated version of a previously approved app, the app statuses will display as: Approved (Version Unsubmitted), Approved (Version Pending), Approved (Version Pending QA), and Approved (Version Denied).
+If you submit an updated version of a previously approved app, the app statuses display as: Approved (Version Unsubmitted), Approved (Version Pending), Approved (Version Pending QA), and Approved (Version Denied).

 The app review process consists of **Two Major Phases**: